-On July 21, Terry Ward’s Infinite Mash-Up of wall-sized, multi-panel painted abstracts opens in the Shenandoah Valley Gallery.
-The exhibition will include the jarring Think Back to Iraq—portions of which are in Jimmy Carter’s personal collection—as well as a playful whole-wall freeform cascade, and a Holocaust-themed piece rarely on public view.
+On view in the Shenandoah Valley Gallery through June 16, 2019, Terry Ward’s Infinite Mash-Up presents wall-sized, multi-panel painted abstracts.
+The exhibition includes the jarring Think Back to Iraq—portions of which are in Jimmy Carter’s personal collection—as well as a playful whole-wall freeform cascade, and a Holocaust-themed piece rarely on public view.
 Curated by MSV Director of Exhibitions Cory Garman, Terry Ward’s Infinite Mash-Up will include panels on first-time public display along with works previously exhibited in New York City’s World Trade Center/World Financial Complex and at a Smithsonian-affiliated gallery.
 In a concept new to painting, Ward designs art to be mixed and re-mixed, generating new meanings and continually reinventing what "a painting" is.
 Terry Ward exhibits in cities throughout the United States, but often paints in his Shenandoah Valley studio.

 About the Artist: